ApoorvTyagi/blog/ckefc4fvi00qc8bs1gnz389da.md

 A merkle tree is a tree founded by Angela Merkel (Chancellor of Germany).
 Wait...that is something different.🙃

-A **merkle tree** is nothing but another data structure like a binary tree but with addition to hash pointers.
+A **merkle tree** is nothing but another data structure like a binary tree but with addition to **hash pointers**.
 Now what is a hash pointer?.

 The Hash pointers simply points to a place where some data can be stored after being hashed with a cryptographic function to make the data secure.
 The best example that uses hash pointers are blockchains.

-Now coming back to the merkle tree, data blocks are grouped in pairs and the hash of each of these blocks is stored in a parent node.The parent nodes are in turn grouped in pairs and their hashes stored one level up the tree.
+Now coming back to the merkle tree, data blocks are grouped in pairs and the hash of each of these blocks is stored in a parent node.
+The parent nodes are in turn grouped in pairs and their hashes stored one level up the tree.
 This continues all the way up the tree until we reach the root node.

-If an adversary tampers with some data block at the bottom of the tree that will cause the hash pointer that’s one level up to not match, and even if the person continues to tamper with this block, the change will eventually propagate to the top of the tree where they won’t be able to tamper with the hash pointer that we’ve stored.
+If an adversary tampers with any data block at the bottom of the tree, that will cause the hash pointer that’s one level up to not match, and even if the person continues to tamper with this block, the change will eventually propagate to the top of the tree where they won’t be able to tamper with the hash pointer that we’ve stored.

 The below diagram explains the structure: